 Being a bridesmaid is a fun and exciting job.
 If you’re lucky enough to be cast, find out exactly what bridesmaid duties are and what the role includes here…

 Being a bridesmaid is an honour and an opportunity to make lifelong memories with your mates.
 Whether you are chosen by a BFF, sister, or relative, you are essential in forming a support network for the bride and helping her plan her big day.
-There’s more to bridesmaid duties than just looking stunning.
+But there’s more to bridesmaid duties than just looking stunning and being a shoulder to cry on!

 Find Out All the Bridesmaid Duties You Should Expect